 Pandora – The World of Avatar

-The newest area of Animal Kingdom opened in 2017 containing the unbelievable attractions Flight of Passage & Na’vi River Journey.
+The newest area of Animal Kingdom opened in 2017 and contains 2 fantastic attractions.

 - Na’vi River Journey guests are taken through the Kasvapan River of Pandora.
 On your journey, you will see native animals and bioluminescent flora.
 The ride is stunning and will appeal to all the family.